 I did the half fly option for my girls since it’s easier for them to get on and off on their own.
 I did the full zipper option on the pair I tested for my son and I have to say the instructions were so easy and clear to follow.
 I was a little nervous going into it but I was pleasantly surprised out how professional they looked when I was done.

 I had a little fun with the waistband on this pair as well.
 I used a blue chambray fabric and some fabric paint to make the polka dots.
-I didn’t do the adjustable waist option with this pair only because my girls are growing strait up and not around so they grow out of pants in length before they do in the waist right now.
+I didn’t do the adjustable waist option with this pair only because my girls are growing straight up and not around so they grow out of pants in length before they do in the waist right now.

 I also added a little side ankle zip for a fun little detail.
 I picked up a bunch of these tiny little zippers from the LA fabric district last summer and thought this was the perfect use for them.
 Plus the color matched perfectly so I just had to use them!